-How to use color-correcting concealers
+How to use color-correcting concealer

-Once you’ve got your color corrector, keep in mind that less is more!
+Once you’ve got the right color corrector, keep in mind that less is more!
 Start with a little bit of product.
 If you need more, add little by little.
 First, make sure your skin is moisturized and primed before using a corrector.
 Then apply the proper color correcting concealer (with either your fingers or a concealer brush) to your trouble spots like acne scars, dark spots or under eye circles….use the corrector only where you need it!

-Once you’ve blended the color corrector, allow it to set for a few seconds and then apply your foundation and concealer on top.
+After blending the color corrector, allow it to set for a few seconds and then apply your foundation and concealer on top.
 Voila…flawless skin!
 Yes, it’s a little extra work, but if you’re seeking perfection, this method corrects imperfections that your average foundation and concealer just can’t cover.
 The magic of color-correcting makeup is very real!

-Now that you have the lowdown on how to use color correcting concealer, let’s talk about the best color correcting makeup for those dreaded dark circles, acne scars, dark spots, and other beauty woes!
+Now that you have the lowdown on how to use color correcting concealer, let’s talk about the best color correcting makeup for those dreaded dark circles, acne scars, dark spots, redness and other beauty woes!

 Below, I’ve rounded up 11 best color-correcting concealers, primers and palettes that include just about every concealer shade you’ll ever need!
 Get ready for flawless skin…